 The tax expense for the period comprises current and deferred tax.
-Tax is recognized in the income statement, except to the extent that it relates to items recognized in 'other comprehensive income (OCI)' or directly in equity.
-In this case, the tax is also recognized in 'other comprehensive income (OCI)' or directly in equity, respectively.
+Tax is recognized in the income statement, except to the extent that it relates to items recognized in OCI or directly in equity.
+In this case, the tax is also recognized in OCI or directly in equity, respectively.